Why study Journalism?

 Journalism is exciting work, as some of our alumni explain.

 UC graduate Glen Scanlon was probably destined to be a journalist - his mother has been writing great yarns for nearly 40 years, his twin brother is an award-winning journalist, and he is married to a journalist.
 He started as a crime reporter at The Dominion before working at The Press, The Dominion Post and as chief reporter on the Waikato Times.
 Glen then disappeared overseas for five years with stints at The Guardian and CNN, among others.
-He returned to be the Waikato Times' assistant editor before becoming Stuff.co.nz's news editor and, this year, editor.
+He returned to be the Waikato Times' assistant editor before becoming Stuff.co.nz's news editor then editor and, now, RNZ’s head of digital.
 He is a previous winner of UC's Robert Bell Travelling Scholarship and last year won Fairfax NZ's Mike Robson Scholarship, allowing him to spend a month studying investigative journalism in Europe.

 "When I was quite young mum worked from home for Radio New Zealand.
 I can still remember her packing us in the car, with her portable radio pack the size of a fridge, and roaring out to stories.
 I'm not quite sure how she did it but it left us with a taste for the job.
 Journalism has been my passport around the world.
 I have met some incredibly talented (and crazy, bless them) people and tried to learn a little bit off all of them.
 The change in 16 years has been immense - when I started there was only one computer on our floor that could access the internet (and very slowly).
 Now it travels around in my pocket.
 It might be a roller coaster but there is still nothing that beats the thrill of a great news story."

 You can hear more from former graduate Ali Pugh, who landed a job at TVNZ fresh out of graduating from UC’s journalism programme in 2008.
 From her first role monitoring the new assignments desk, she progressed to a reporter/producer position on Breakfast then a job on One News back in her hometown of Christchurch.
-In 2014 she took on her biggest role yet as co-host of TV One’s Breakfast.
+In 2014, she became co-host of TV One’s Breakfast, and is currently presenter of Christchurch radio breakfast show, The Hits.

 You can view a video from Alison in our video gallery.

 Former UC graduate Martin van Beynen is now an award-winning senior writer and columnist for The Press.
 In the 2010 Canon Media Awards he won the Story of the Year award for a feature on the trial and acquittal of David Bain, and was later named Fairfax Media Journalist of the Year 2010–11.
 At the 2012 Canon Media awards, he won Senior Reporter of the Year, Senior Newspaper Feature Writer of the Year, and the prestigious Wolfson Fellow to Cambridge University.
-His book, Trapped: Remarkable Stories of Survival from the 2011 Canterbury Earthquake, was published in 2012.
+His book, Trapped: Remarkable Stories of Survival from the 2011 Canterbury Earthquake, was published in 2012, and, in 2017, he produced Fairfax Media’s first ever podcast series, Black Hands, which shot to the top of Apple’s iTunes charts on its release.

 "I still think, even after 25 years in journalism, it is a noble job.
 You may not change the world but in many ways you are the eyes, ears, conscience, advocate and analyst for the public.
 Journalism has plenty of mundane moments but generally every day is interesting, different and challenging.
 You have a lot of control over your work and you can shine as an individual or as part of a team.